 Researchers ran the test in a lab with college students, but also with older subjects (recruited from churches, farmer’s markets, etc.) in their homes, and they tried to replicate the study with a wider sample of people minus the electric shock.
 They found that these folks also had difficulty sitting still for 15 minutes alone to entertain themselves with their thoughts.
 Over half the people admitted to cheating by using their phones.
 The majority said that hated the experience—it was boring.

 What is going on here?
 Why is it so hard to entertain ourselves with our thoughts that people will actually resort to painfully shocking themselves just for something to do?
 Why not just stay in the moment and wait it out?
-Partly, reflecting back and looking ahead are just human nature, something our big brains allow us to do and a big reason for our evolutionary success.
+Partly, reflecting back and looking ahead is just human nature, something our big brains allow us to do and a big reason for our evolutionary success.
 Because we can think ahead and formulate goals, or review the past and learn from it, we can accomplish stunning achievements like writing novels, building bridges, and curing diseases (not to mention more ordinary but still essential accomplishments like saving for retirement).
 But that’s not the whole story.

 While being past- or future-minded can have benefits, it’s clear that mindfulness—staying in the present moment—offers essential benefits as well.
 The present moment is the only one that truly exists.
 It’s only in the present moment that we can feel peace, fulfillment, and harmony.
 And it’s only in the present that we’re free to choose.
 That’s why people meditate and why so many religious traditions include some kind of mindfulness exercise.